Cesar Chavez’s son happy dad’s bust is in Biden Oval Office

 Biden pressed themes of unity and inclusivity and advocacy for racial justice during the campaign, and Chavez said Biden appeared to be trying to convey that through a series of quick decorative changes he’s made to the world’s most powerful office.

 Chavez said the prominent placement of his father’s likeness in the White House sends the message that it’s a “new day” following the tenure of Donald Trump and the anti-immigrant policies that he and his advisers pushed.
-He predicted “the contributions of working people, of immigrants, of Latinos ... will be taken into account” in the new administration.
+Chavez, who is president and chairman of the board of directors of the foundation named for his father, predicted that “the contributions of working people, of immigrants, of Latinos ... will be taken into account” in the new administration.

+Whenever Biden is seen at his desk, Chavez, a farm worker advocate, will be there, too.

 Biden revealed his Oval Office touch-up Wednesday as he signed a raft of executive orders and other actions in his first hours as the nation’s 46th president.